deoxxa/httppp/README.md

 Arguments

 * _options_ - an object specifying configuration parameters.
+See below for options.

+Options

-The only available parameter right now is `maximumHeaderBytes`, which controls how many bytes the parser will try to read before it gives up and emits an error saying that the headers were too long.
+* _maximumHeaderBytes_ - this controls how many bytes the parser will try to read before it gives up and emits an error saying that the headers were too long.
+* _collapse_ - this controls how headers are returned.
+If it is an array, any headers specified in it will be collapsed from an array to a single value, regardless of how many entries there would be in the array.
+If it is `true`, all headers will be collapsed if there is only one instance of them.

 **#headers**